 Aloe Hyacinthoides var. zeylanica

-Sansevieria zeylanica is a hardy plant with long sword-shaped leaves, dark green with large white spots, up to 2.5 feet (75 cm) long and up to 1 inch (2.5 cm) wide.
-The flowers are pale green and the flowering stem grows up to 2 feet (60 cm) tall.
+Sansevieria zeylanica is a hardy plant with long, sword-shaped dark green leaves with large white spots.
+The leaves are up to 2.5 feet (75 cm) long and up to 1 inch (2.5 cm) wide.
+Flowers are pale green and appear on a flowering stem that grows up to 2 feet (60 cm) tall.

 How to Grow and Care